 Do you have an idea which government agency is responsible for maintaining national roads in the Philippines?

-You may answer that the City or Municipality are the one responsible for maintaining national roads located in its area of jurisdiction.
+You may answer that the City or Municipality is the one responsible for maintaining national roads located in its area of jurisdiction.

 DPWH is the government agency in charge of maintaining national roads.